richox/libzling/README.md

     return 0;
 }
 ```
-However zling supports more complicated interface, see **./sample/zling.cpp** for details.
+However libzling supports more complicated interface, see **./sample/zling.cpp** for details.